nmlau/RPiAlarm/README.md

 * Should play music in background so it can still access OS to shut music off

 Great python libraries, http://goo.gl/2SWw1G
--Arrow for datetime
+* Arrow for datetime
--Maybe invoker if I have trouble with os
+* Maybe invoker if I have trouble with os
--Could use for RPI (add to notes for it)
+* Could use for RPI (add to notes for it)

 ==================== Todo ====================

 In Progress:
+* Add lirc to alarm

 Todo:
 * sound.playing flag is no longer needed
 * Do mpg shutoff with multithreading
-* Waiting on Components: IR to turn off
 * Switch to running pyfeed messages (weather, news, etc)

 ==================== Notes (Potential todo) ====================